extrospective/mmm-toy-data/README.md

 * [Calibration](calibration.md) - How Robyn calibration performs and is reported
 * [Robyn Effect Ratio Detection](robyn_effect_ratio_response.md) - How Robyn performs when average effects are unequal
-* [Response Modeling](response_modeling.md) - How Robyn performs with paid media variables with diminishing returns
+* [Response Modeling: Diminishing Returns](response_modeling.md) - How Robyn performs with paid media variables with diminishing returns
+* [Adstock](adstock.md) - How Robyn performs with marketing with carryover effects

 ## Data Sets for Robyn